alexanderhmw/particleplusplus/README.md

-a C++ implementation of particle filter
+Particle++
 =======================================
+a C++ particle filter library

 Particle filters or sequential Monte Carlo methods require sampling a large amount of particles at each iteration.
 This makes it particularly slow in MATLAB simulation.
 Therefore C++ implementation is desirable for the sake of speed.
-This library provides a user-friendly interface for users to simulate particle filters using C++.
+This library provides some useful C++ classes for users to simulate particle filters.

 dependencies